tudelft-iv/view-of-delft-prediction-devkit/README.md

 ## VoD-P

 ### VoD-P setup
-To download VoD-P, follow the instruction at the main [View-of-Delft dataset page](https://github.com/tudelft-iv/view-of-delft-dataset/tree/main#Access).
+To download VoD-P, follow the instructions at the main [View-of-Delft dataset page](https://github.com/tudelft-iv/view-of-delft-dataset/tree/main#Access).
 Download the zipfile when you receive the access link.
 Unzip the file and you should have the following folder structure:
 ```